NCERT Solutions Class 8 Social Science Civics Chapter 7 – Get Free PDF

 - Changes in forest laws have deprived the Adivasis of access to forest produce.

-- Construction of factories and other projects in tribal areas has forced many tribal people to migrate to other places in search of a livelihood.
+- The construction of factories and other projects in tribal areas have forced many tribal people to migrate to other places in search of a livelihood.

 4. Re-read the section on Minorities and Marginalisation.
 What do you understand by the term minority?

-Answer Minority is the community that is numerically small in relation to the rest of the population.
-A particular religious section, which has a low percentage in population compared to the major religious community is called a minority.
+Answer: A minority is a community that is numerically small in relation to the rest of the population.
+A particular religious section which has a low percentage in population compared to the major religious community is called a minority.

-The constitution of India provides safeguards to linguistical and religious minorities, as a part of its fundamental rights and ensures that minorities do not face any disadvantage or discrimination.
-In India; Christians, Sikhs, Muslims, etc. are included as a minority.
+The Constitution of India provides safeguards to linguistical and religious minorities as a part of its fundamental rights and ensures that minorities do not face any disadvantage or discrimination.
+In India, Christians, Sikhs, Muslims, etc., are included as minorities.

-Answer As per the data provided in the chapter, the literacy rate of muslim population in India is only 59% which is the lowest compared to 65% among Hindus, 70% among Sikhs, 73% among Buddhists, 80% among Christians, and 94% among Jains.
+Answer: As per the data provided in the chapter, the literacy rate of the Muslim population in India is only 59%, which is the lowest compared to 65% among Hindus, 70% among Sikhs, 73% among Buddhists, 80% among Christians, and 94% among Jains.

-Answer Adivasis have a deep knowledge of forests.
+Answer: Adivasis have a deep knowledge of forests.
 They were hunters and gatherers and lived like nomads.
-They practised shifting agriculture and have also cultivated at a single place.
-Their deep knowledge of forest made them indispensable to the rulers of various empires during the pre-colonial period in india.
-They have their own language and have influenced the formation of various Indian languages, bengali being one of them.
+They practised shifting agriculture and also cultivated in a single place.
+Their deep knowledge of forests made them indispensable to the rulers of various empires during the pre-colonial period in India.
+They have their own language and have influenced the formation of various Indian languages, Bengali being one of them.

 8. Would you agree with the statement that economic marginalisation and social marginalisation are interlinked?
 Why?

-Answer Social marginalisation and economic marginalisation are interlinked.
-Social marginalization forces a social group out of the mainstream, resulting in lack of opportunities for skill development and education.
-This means that the people from marginalized sections will not have proper access to quality healthcare, which in turn means that a child from the marginalized section does not develop into an financially stable adult, who otherwise is capable enough to ensure a better income.
-Thus, the individual who is left behind in socio-economic development, also become economically marginalized.
+Answer: Social marginalisation and economic marginalisation are interlinked.
+Social marginalisation forces a social group out of the mainstream, resulting in a lack of opportunities for skill development and education.
+This means that the people from marginalised sections will not have proper access to quality healthcare, which in turn means that a child from the marginalised section does not develop into a financially stable adult who otherwise is capable enough to ensure a better income.
+Thus, the individual who is left behind in socio-economic development also becomes economically marginalised.

-To be marginalised, is to be forced to occupy the sides or fringes and thus not be at the centre of things.
+To be marginalised is to be forced to occupy the sides or fringes and, thus, not be at the centre of things.
 Various groups of people or communities may have the experience of being excluded.
-Their marginalisation can be because they follow different customs or speak a different language, belong to a different religious group.
-They may also feel marginalised because they are poor, considered to be of ‘low’ social status.
+Their marginalisation can be because they follow different customs or speak a different language, or belong to a different religious group.
+They may also feel marginalised because they are poor and considered to be of ‘low’ social status.
 Sometimes, marginalised groups are viewed with hostility and fear.
-This sense of difference and exclusion leads to communities not having access to resources and opportunities and in their inability to assert their rights.
+This sense of difference and exclusion leads to communities not having access to resources and opportunities and their inability to assert their rights.
 Marginalisation is seldom experienced in one sphere.
-Economic, social, cultural and political factors work together to make certain groups in a society feel marginalised.
+Economic, social, cultural, and political factors work together to make certain groups in society feel marginalised.

-You will learn about two communities in India that are considered to be socially marginalised today.
-You will also learn about Adivasis, stereotyping and development of adivasis, interconnectedness between the economic and social dimensions of tribal life, the minorities and marginalisation, the socio-economic status of the Muslim community and how different groups have confronted marginalisation.
+Students will learn about two communities in India that are considered to be socially marginalised today.
+They will also learn about Adivasis, stereotyping and development of Adivasis, the interconnectedness between the economic and social dimensions of tribal life, the minorities and marginalisation, the socio-economic status of the Muslim community, and how different groups have confronted marginalisation.